 Trusts can be created for a number of reasons which include estate planning and succession, for reasons of wealth and asset protection, and also as a broad-based share ownership scheme in companies.

 Section 1 of the Income Tax Act No 58 of 1962 defines a trust as “any trust fund consisting of cash or other assets which are administered and controlled by a person acting in a fiduciary capacity, where such person is appointed under a deed of trust or by agreement or under the will of a deceased person.”

-These kinds of trusts may be either vested/bewind or discretionary trusts.
-In vested/bewind trusts, the trustees are directed by the trust deed as to how the benefits are distributed to the beneficiaries, whereas in discretionary trusts the beneficiaries are only entitled to receive a benefit once the trustees have decided to benefit them.
-The trustees have full discretion to determine the benefits made to the beneficiaries.
+These kinds of trusts may be either vested (“bewind”) or discretionary trusts.
+In vested/bewind trusts, the trustees are directed by the trust deed as to what percentages that the income and capital is to be distributed to the beneficiaries, whereas in discretionary trusts the beneficiaries are only entitled to receive a benefit once the trustees have so decided to benefit them, and indeed the extent of such benefit.